© 2025 Kansas Public Radio

 Mega-Wealthy Donor Gives KU Athletics $300 Million

 LAWRENCE, Kan.
 (KPR) — The University of Kansas announced Wednesday that an alum is giving the school’s athletic department $300 million, one of the largest donations in the history of college athletics.
 The donor, David G. Booth, is a 78-year-old Lawrence native who founded Dimensional Fund Advisors, a global investment firm that manages more than $800 billion in assets.
-His $300 million dollar gift will help pay for the next phase of renovations on the school’s football stadium, which is already named after him.
+His $300 million gift will help pay for the next phase of renovations on the school’s football stadium, which is already named after him.
 KU says the rest of the money will “generate a stream of income that will strengthen Kansas Athletics across generations.”
 The announcement comes as the KU football team prepares for its season opener on August 23.

 (-Related-)